Skip to content

 3. He served with the Manchester Regiment

 The Manchester Regiment archives are held at Tameside Local Studies Library.
 The archives do not include much personal information on ordinary men.
-There is some information on officers, including lists of officers service and a few commissions.
-The Records of Service also record when officers were commissioned into the Regiment and describe where the Regiment served.
+There is some information on officers, including lists of officers service, digests of service and a few commissions.

 Please note that archives will not be produced within thirty minutes of closing time and that all archives must be returned fifteen minutes before closing time.